jamie6king/gatherx/docs/features/nav-bar.md

 - 🎤 Manage (Visible Only If User Has Created an Event)
 - 🔑 Login/Sign Up (Updates to Sign Out if Logged In)
 - 👤 Profile (Links to User Profile)
+- Site logo on far left of nav-bar

 ## Navbar Structure